 Then pinch a small portion from the dough and make small lemon size balls..

 You can watch this video to make fluffy poori:

 - Kasur methi/Dried fenugreek leaves – 2 tbsp

 - Vegetable Oil for deep frying ( I used Sunflower oil)

-- Add wheat flour, tomato puree, turmeric powder, salt, kasuri methi, chilli powder, 1 tbsp oil in a mixing bowl and knead it nicely by adding little by little water to make smooth dough.
+Add wheat flour, tomato puree, turmeric powder, salt, kasuri methi, chilli powder in a mixing bowl and knead it nicely by adding little by little water to make smooth dough.

-- Heat oil in a frying pan.
+Heat oil in a frying pan.
 To check if the oil is warm, drop a small piece of dough into the oil.
-If it comes on top immediately, the oil is warm for frying.
+If it comes on top immediately, the oil is ready for frying poori.